Skip to main content

 **Signature:** `expect(page|locator).toMatchScreenshotPrompt(prompt: string, options?: ScreenshotOptions)`

-* Use for **dynamic** UIs; keep prompts specific; scope with locators when possible.
+* Use for **dynamic** UIs; keep prompts specific; scope with elements (using locators) when possible.

 * **Consider whether you need `fullPage: true`**: Ask yourself if the assertion requires content beyond the visible viewport (e.g., long scrollable lists, full page layout checks).
 If only viewport content matters, omit `fullPage: true` — it's faster and cheaper.
 Use it only when you genuinely need to capture content outside the browser window's visible area.